fattazzo/total-gp-world/README.md

-With Formula 1 world you will have all the information you need, results, rankings, updated timetables and comparisons from the season 1950 to the present.
+With Total GP world you will have all the information you need, results, rankings, updated timetables and comparisons from the season 1950 to the present.

 [![paypal-donate-button.png](https://bitbucket.org/repo/A7orjK/images/4010477437-paypal-donate-button.png)](https://www.paypal.me/GianlucaFattarsi)